Statue of Christopher Columbus (North End, Boston)

 A statue of Christopher Columbus was installed in Christopher Columbus Waterfront Park, in Boston's North End, in the U.S. state of Massachusetts.
-On June 11, 2020, the statue was removed for an undisclosed period after it was decapitated by protestors on the evening of June 9, 2020.
+On June 11, 2020, the statue was removed for an undisclosed period after it was decapitated by protestors on the evening of June 9, 2020 during the George Floyd protests.

 Background

 The Knights of Columbus, a Catholic organization dominated by Italian Americans, opened Waterfront Park in 1976.
 In 1979, pro-Vietnam War activist and building contractor Arthur Stivaletta commissioned the statue.
 The Knights accordingly changed the name of the park to Christopher Columbus Waterfront Park.

 The North End was a traditionally Italian neighborhood, and Columbus was a symbolic figure for Italian Americans in Boston as well as throughout the country.
 As early as 1900, George A. Scigliano had pushed to designate Columbus Day a holiday in Massachusetts.
 Conversely, other Catholics in Boston apparently did not appreciate the use of Columbus; in 1922, the Irish-American cardinal William Henry O'Connell removed a statue of Columbus from the Cathedral of the Holy Cross.